-Obtain commitment to requirements from project participants.
+Obtain commitment to requirements from participants.

-Refer to the Project Monitoring and Control process area for more information about monitoring commitments.
+Refer to the Work Monitoring and Control process area for more information about monitoring commitments.

 The previous specific practice dealt with reaching an understanding with requirements providers.
 This specific practice deals with agreements and commitments among those who carry out activities necessary to implement requirements.
-Requirements evolve throughout the project.
-As requirements evolve, this specific practice ensures that project participants commit to the current and approved requirements and the resulting changes in project plans, activities, and work products.
+Requirements evolve throughout the work.
+As requirements evolve, this specific practice ensures that participants commit to the current and approved requirements and the resulting changes in work plans, activities, and work products.

-- 1. Requirements impact assessments - 2.
-Documented commitments to requirements and requirements changes
+- 1. Requirements impact assessments - Documented commitments to requirements and requirements changes